alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 This post does not directly cover the Elastiknn API.
 If that's of interest, please see the [API docs](/api) and the tutorial for [Multimodal Search on the Amazon Products Dataset](http://localhost:4000/tutorials/multimodal-search-amazon-products-dataset/).

+The tour is structured as follows:
+1. Cover Elastiknn's features at a high level.
+2. Cover some software engineering details.
+3. Examine a detailed component diagram to understand Elastiknn's interaction with Elasticsearch and Lucene.
+4. Present Locality Sensitive Hashing (LSH) in enough detail to understand its implementation in Elastiknn.
+5. Cover the specific implementation of LSH indexing and querying in Elastiknn.
+6. Look at some open questions.
+7. Finally, the appendix covers some more encyclopedic information, like brief summaries of the LSH implementations and some interesting optimizations.

 ## What does Elastiknn do?